bencoepp/bib/docs/getting-started/setup-flow.md

 ## CLI Setup (bib)

-The CLI setup configures the `bib` command-line tool for interacting with a bibd daemon.
+The CLI setup configures the `bib` command-line tool for interacting with bibd nodes.

+> **Note:** Running a local bibd instance is encouraged for best performance and offline capability, but is **not required**.
+You can connect to remote bibd nodes or the public bib.dev network.

 ### Setup Steps